 Tissue Type TestSkip to the navigation

 A tissue type test is a blood test that identifies substances called antigens on the surface of body cells and tissues.
 Checking the antigens can tell if donor tissue is safe (compatible) for transplant to another person.
 This test may also be called HLA typing.
-Antigens can tell the difference between normal body tissue or foreign tissue (for example, tissue from another person's body).
+Based on the antigens, the immune system can tell the difference between normal body tissue and foreign tissue (for example, tissue from another person's body).
 Tissue type helps find the best match for tissues or blood cells (such as platelets ).
 In some cases, a tissue type test may be done to see whether a person has a chance for developing certain diseases that cause the body to attack its own cells, such as autoimmune diseases .

 A special pattern of antigens (called tissue type) is present on each person's cells and tissues.
 Half of each person's antigens come from (inherited) the mother and half from the father.
 Identical twins have the same pattern, but everyone else has his or her own special pattern.
 Brothers and sisters have a 1-in-4 chance of having an identical match.
 Each person's antigen pattern can be "fingerprinted" through a tissue type test.